ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/resources/bw_b2w2-maps/bw_b2w2-maps.md

 ## Specification
 ### Overview
 Part of the map files are:
 1. A 3D NSBMD-model of the map.
 This **does not** include textures!.
-The teture data is in `a/0/1/4`.
+The texture data is in `/a/0/1/4`.
 2. 0-2 permission matrices.
 This is basically how the game sees the map since the model does not provide any collision data.
 It is a 2D environment layout with additional informations about the 3rd dimension.
 The 2nd permission matrix is optional and almost identical to the first one, except for coordinates where two different behaviors are required (for example walking under OR on a bridge).
-Rails (`a/0/7/8`) also contain collision data and may be loaded externally in some cases.
+Rails (`/a/0/7/8`) also contain collision data and may be loaded externally in some cases.
 This is why some maps come without own permission sections.
 3. A layout for externally loaded models (buildings).

 ### Size
 As already mentioned, the standard size for a map is 32 by 32 tiles.
 But how large is a tile?
 The game accesses positions on the overworld using 32 bit values.
 These can be read as fixed point values.
-The default format is [`fx<1.19.12>`]().
+The default format is [`fx<1.19.12`](/docs/universal/resources/data-types/data-types.md).
 This means that one tile has a size of 16 units.
 The most textures are also mapped with 16 pixel per tile.

-To convert the value to one unit per tile, we can move the decimal point into the middle and read as [`fx<1.15.16>`]() instead.
+To convert the value to one unit per tile, we can move the decimal point into the middle and read as [`fx<1.15.16`](/docs/universal/resources/data-types/data-types.md) instead.
 This is how the terrain values for PDSMS were calculated, since its a tile based tool.

 ### Permission Data
 * [Corners](#corners)